t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

 \subsubsection{Stage II}

 Figure~\ref{fig:flowchart}(c) provides an overview of Stage II -- the core sampling stage of t-METASET.
-As more data come in, the roughness residual $r^{(t)}$ (Eq.~\ref{eq:roughness}) approaches to zero and becomes stable.
-Provided that the roughness residual falls under the first threshold $\tau_1$ for five consecutive iterations, the t-METASET framework assumes that the GP prediction is ready to be appreciated. t-METASET transits to the next sampling phase Stage II, where t-METASET uses \textit{estimated} property diversity, in addition to shape diversity, as the main criterion.
-The key is to introduce the low-rank \textit{estimated} property RFF $\widehat{V_p} $ building on the GP prediction $ \widehat{p}=\mathcal{G}(z)$.
+As more data come in, the roughness residual $\Delta^{(t)}$ (Eq.~\ref{eq:roughness}) approaches zero and becomes stable.
+Provided that the roughness residual falls under the first threshold $\tau_1$ for five consecutive iterations, the t-METASET framework assumes that the GP prediction is ready to be appreciated. t-METASET proceeds to the next sampling phase Stage II, where t-METASET harnesses the \textit{estimated} property diversity, in addition to shape diversity, as the main criterion.
+The key is to introduce the RFF of the \textit{estimated} property $\widehat{V_{\boldsymbol{p}}} $, building on the GP prediction $ \widehat{{\boldsymbol{p}}}=\mathcal{GP}({\boldsymbol{z}})$.